 After receiving clearance for contact following Thursday's session, Howard concluded the week with his first full practice since early November.
 The Eagles were evidently satisfied with what they saw from Howard, who will put an end to his six-game absence in the team's regular-season finale.
 Coach Doug Pederson indicated earlier this week that he now views Miles Sanders as the top option in the Philadelphia backfield, so Howard will likely be in store for a noticeable downturn in the 14.3 touches per game he averaged through the first nine weeks of the season.

-Howard (shoulder) is not expected to play Monday night against the Giants, Derrick Gunn of NBC Sports Philadelphia reports.
+Howard (shoulder) has been cleared to take contact and is expected to play Sunday against the Giants, Zack Rosenblatt of The Newark Star-Ledger reports.

 Howard (shoulder) was a limited participant in Thursday's practice.

 Though Howard has appeared on the practice report as a limited participant for multiple weeks but has still missed six consecutive games, the Eagles are bullish the running back will be ready to play in Sunday's regular-season finale versus the Giants.
 According to Reuben Frank of NBC Sports Philadelphia, coach Doug Pederson said that Howard will be reassessed by team doctors later Thursday, at which time the 25-year-old is expected to receive clearance to take contact, which had been the main obstacle standing in the way of the his ability to play in games.
 While Howard had acted as the Eagles' top option on the ground prior to suffering the shoulder stinger, he's likely to play more of a complementary role if active Sunday, as Pederson said Miles Sanders has been the "hot hand lately" and will remain Philadelphia's lead back.

 Howard (shoulder) was listed as a limited participant on Wednesday's estimated practice report.